Ghassan-majali/about-me/README.md

 ### Reflections and Comments :

 - How did this go, overall?
-not so bad i still need to write and see more codes to know how it work .
+it's to bad to be honest i found to many ways but i still not rech to the final that i need  .

 - What observations or questions do you have about what you’ve learned so far? to know i don't have any question everything is clear but it need more time to find or understand what i learnd .

 - How long did it take you to complete this assignment?
-And, before you started, how long did you think it would take you to complete this assignment? it take 3 hours but in Separated time , but i think it needs maximum 1 hour
+And, before you started, how long did you think it would take you to complete this assignment? it takes too mush time and the result not good so far